alessandrojean/jogos/README.md

 The following items are the major features aimed to be added to Jogos on the initial releases.

-- Import games from IGDB.com;
+- Import games from IGDB.com and OpenVGDB;
 - Custom game creation;
 - Statistics of the collection;